 History of Jaipuri Razai

 Due to the ban of leather and wool, they needed a covering that is easy to carry and which keeps them warm in the cold desert nights.
 The requisite warmth and convenience motivated artisans to create a cover that was durable, warm and convenient to carry.
-This quilt-making style served its territory so well that it has survived centuries and continues to be used.
+This quilt-making style was at the best at serving its territory and thus has survived centuries and still continues to be.

 Making of the Jaipuri Razai

 The mastery of making these wonderful Jaipuri Quilts lies in traditional textile-making skills with age-old techniques.
-This unique making of Jaipuri razai makes it one of the best things to shop at Jaipur.
+This unique making of Jaipuri quilts makes it one of the best things to shop at Jaipur.

 The process involves stitching three coverings of fabric along to form a thick padded material.
 The 3 coatings include the top fabric, a backing material and insulating the material.
 The top cotton fabric is washed and ironed then hand block printed before stitching.
 It is then filled with finely carded cotton spread evenly in the covering and stitched by hand.
 The borders are stitched by the device to make them last longer.

-Three unique steps hold the utmost importance are known as cotton carding, voile-making, and quilting.
+There are three unique steps hold the utmost importance.
+They are cotton carding, voile-making, and quilting.

 - Voile making: The process of quilt making comes after preparing the fill.
-In this process, cotton is layered evenly throughout the fabric shell to avoid lumps and sagging.
+In this process, an even of cotton spread throughout the fabric shell to avoid lumps and sagging.
 The shell of the quilt is usually a lightweight and soft cotton voile.
-Nowadays, Due to the demand of the customers, velvet and silk covering is also used instead of cotton voile.
+Nowadays, alomg with the use of cotton voile, the trend has caught up with silk and velvet coverings due to the demand of the customers.

 - Quilting: The process of quilting is done after filling the quilt.
 It involves stitching the quilt together.